 Peer Investor/Analyst Days: While investor/analyst days happen less frequently and are often more sporadic, they still represent a valuable opportunity to better understand how your peers communicate and position themselves with the investment community.
 Conducting a deeper dive and potentially creating a framework to assess read-throughs for your business (particularly from a corporate strategy perspective) can be an effective way to stay on top of trends in your industry and get ahead of major strategic actions by competitors.

 Monitoring the Market: How you monitor, aggregate, and interpret the seemingly endless flow of market information on a day-to-day and week-to-week basis is important.
 Ensuring you’re tracking the right data from the right sources is key to better understanding how said data drives trends across trading activity, valuation, and the cost of capital at your company and peer group.

-One year ago, we launched Irwin’s Capital Markets Strategy Services with three core service offerings: Enhanced Investor Targeting, Board Reporting, and Analyst Targeting.
+One year ago, we launched Irwin’s Professional Services with three core service offerings: Enhanced Investor Targeting, Board Reporting, and Analyst Targeting.
 Since then, the division has grown significantly, working with companies across six exchanges and four countries and growing every month.